 How to be mindful

 There are many techniques and skills to help you find time and ways to become mindful.
-We have listed some suggestions below:11
+Here are some suggestions:11

 - find somewhere quiet, calm and comfortable

 - be aware of your body, posture and your breathing

 - focus on relaxing your body and mind